atmire/REF-Compliance/Manual.md

 ## Navigation <a name="Item-Compliance-View-Navigation"></a> ##

-To visit the item compliance view of an item go to it's item page and click on menu option "Item compliance" in the context menu.
+To view the item compliance view of an item the user can visit the item page and click on menu option "Item compliance" in the context menu.

 ![item compliance link](images/hefce-item-compliance-link.png?raw=true "item compliance link")